 Keen on food?
 Trained as a chef?
 Have you considered running a pub?
 These activities go very well together and provide a fantastic career challenge.

 If you have discounted getting into the pub trade because you don't think you can afford it, or you're not sure how feasible it is to run a business and a kitchen at the same time: think again!
 Many chefs are using pub tenancies as a great way to get the autonomy they desire, and it can be a really affordable way to get your own kitchen / restaurant.

 How exciting would it be to have the freedom to cook the food your love, build your reputation and become a food destination in your local area?

 Running a pub can be a great way of developing your career as a chef.
 It offers the opportunity to develop your skills while gaining the satisfaction of having your own business.
 Many chefs working in the hotel or restaurant business choose to become pub landlords.
 As they are already familiar with the hospitality industry, they find it is an easy transition into running a pub.

-If you're ready to take the first step to turning your dream of establishing your reputation for great food and running a successful business, click here to request a call back or find out about our next open days.
+If you're ready to take the first step to turning your dream of establishing your reputation for great food and running a successful business, give us a call on 01284 843 200.

 Food and pubs are a winning combination.
 The vast majority of pubs have a food offering of some kind.
 A lot of consumers go to a pub looking for a simple bar meal or a casual evening out where they can dine and enjoy high quality food.
 Pubs have always been a great location for people wanting to eat out, including the business market.
 They serve as a great location where people can meet for business lunches without too much formality or to enjoy local meet up events focusing on breakfast or lunch.
 There are lots of opportunities and markets a good food pub can serve.